LightKone/Yggdrasil/README.md

 Inside Yggdrasil's project you can find examples on how to add and customize the compilation.
 These are present in the files CMakeList

+### Change log:
+We have extended the framework to support ip networks as well as wireless adhoc networks.

+More details in each directory.